Nine of Cups Wildflowers and Plants of Quehui

 growing wild.

-White Patagonian bells only outdone by the pink
+White Patagonian foxglove only outdone by the

-ones next door.
+pink ones next door.

 Hawkweed seems to grow most everywhere.